Yaqan Nuʔkiy and IH come together for fifth annual Canoe Walk

 Pictured from left to right: Jared Basil, Ktunaxa Cultural Framework Ambassador, Yaqan Nuʔkiy Nasukin Jason Louie, Rhonda Basil, Director of Health for Yaqan Nukiy, and Walter Felitsyn, Director, Clinical Operations – IH East Kootenay Long-Term Care, standing alongside the display case for the sturgeon-nosed canoe.

-The annual six-kilometre Canoe Walk from Creston Valley Hospital to the Lower Kootenay Band site, was established in recognition of the sturgeon-nosed canoe gifted from Yaqan Nuʔkiy to the Creston Valley Hospital in 2012.
+The annual six-kilometre Canoe Walk from Creston Valley Hospital to the Lower Kootenay Band site, was established in 2021 in recognition of the sturgeon-nosed canoe gifted from Yaqan Nuʔkiy to the Creston Valley Hospital in 2012.
 This canoe was originally carried by Yaqan Nuʔkiy members from the Lower Kootenay Band site to Creston Valley Hospital.
 A sturgeon-nosed canoe is “representative of life and is unique to Yaqan Nuʔkiy.”

 A person with a warm beige jacket wearing sunglasses next to a white flag gives a speech outside a building.